Program Management

 Bugbop's dynamic budget management system helps you control bounty expenditures and prevent budget overruns:

-• Automatic Pausing: Bounties pause when budget limits are reached or when too many reports are open
+• Report Limits: Bounties pause when too many reports are open

 • Smart Notifications: Staff receive alerts 3 days before budget resets